LinhaiShen/linhaishen.github.io/source/_posts/Synchronize-between-multiple-hexo-bases.md

 npm install
 ```
 1. Make sure deploy branch in _config.yml is master
-1. Write with hexo new post
-1. Deploy to your.github.io master branch with hexo g -d

 # Synchronize
 1. git clone for inintial hexo base